snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

     - Will there be information about it?
     - Will there be wifi?
     -  Will there be power outlets?
-  - Is paired programming possible during the course considering the classroom's seating?

 - Cluster Specialties
   - May the course use a shared file space for the setup to be copied to?
 E.g. a workspace?
 Which are the quota limitations?